jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 ![wp_iSecurity_2A](./assets/wp_iSecurity_2A.png)

 # Password bcrypt
-Password bcrypt is WordPress plugin to replace WP's outdated and insecure MD5-based password hashing with the modern and secure bcrypt.
+Password bcrypt is a WordPress plugin to replace WordPress's outdated and insecure MD5-based password hashing with a modern and more secure encryption method, bcrypt.

 ## Installation
 Type Password bcrypt in the search bar and click install now.